meow-edit/meow/README.md

 > Less is more

-Document is still WIP.
+Document still WIP.

 # Highlights

 - Semantic but still effective layout on Dvorak.
 Not only care about positions for single keys, but also for frequently used key sequences.
-- A complete modal editing plays well with special modes, like dired, etc. No more configuration is needed for just compatibility.
+- A complete modal editing plays well with special modes, like dired, etc. Never pay for compatibility.
-- Combine __navigation__ and __selection__, you rarely use a command to activate selection.
+- Combine __navigation__ and __selection__, rarely use a command to activate selection.
-- Use kbd macros when calling built-in commands, drop-in replacement will work out-of-box.
+- Use kbd macros when calling underlying commands, drop-in replacement will work out-of-box.
 - A `keypad` state allows you execute commands from C-x and C-c keymaps without modifiers.
 - Multiple-cursors aware implementation.